 The longer answer is that smart brand managers and marketing pros utilise the perceptions of quality as part of a wider brand strategy.

-A lot of resources go into shaping the quality of products in accordance with people’s needs and preferences.
+A lot of resources go into shaping the quality of products to people’s needs and preferences.

 Here are the three main levers you can pull to achieve this.